Get your home ready for a smooth sale!

 Take a look at all the fascia boards and overhangs on your home and make sure they are not rotted.
 Check around your garage doors for rotted trim which typically occurs where the wood meets concrete.

 Make sure you have professional photo’s taken of your property!
-Make sure your home is photo ready.
-A professional photographer is not going to clean, dust, move furniture, declutter, or Photoshop pets and property defects out of the photos.
-So be photo ready!
+There are critical stems to prepare for a photoshoot.
+A professional photographer is not going to clean, dust, move furniture, de-clutter, or Photoshop pets and property defects out of the photos.
+So be photo ready and don’t neglect the garage!
+There are garage renovations that will make a difference.

 It still amazes me the amount of homes for sale that have terrible pictures.
 In the graphic below this is actually the same house!
 This home was passed over on the internet even before a drive by!